Citizen-Legislators

 As Sam Altman said in 2015, shortly before helping found OpenAI, “I think that A.I. will probably, most likely, sort of lead to the end of the world.”

-One possible way to achieve that is UBC (Universal Basic Capital) whereby every qualified citizen owns part of the AI economy through national investment accounts or public wealth funds that hold shares in AI companies, platforms, and infrastructure.
-Prototypes are already being tried in Germany and Australia, but we in America are the cutting edge of AI.
-Our current administration took a 10% stake in Intel, but why should the government have that stake instead of We the People.
+Another possible approach is UBC (Universal Basic Capital).
+Once adopted, every qualified citizen would be given part-ownership of the AI economy through national investment accounts or public wealth funds that hold shares in AI companies, platforms, and infrastructure.
+Our current administration took a 10% stake in Intel, a share of the profits of Nividia AI chips sold to China and numerous other similar arrangements.
+Why should the government have a stake instead of We the People?

 Funding the Arts